CloudHealth/ar-ondemand/README.md

 ### Usage

-Let's say you have some Widget's.
+Let's say you have some Widgets.
 Instead of:

 ```rb
 Widget.where(customer_id: 1).each { |r| ... }